-CGI Techniques :- A more in-depth look at the algorithms and techniques behind computer animation (MSc Only)
+CGI Techniques :- A more in-depth look at the algorithms and techniques behind computer animation, this unit will introduce the main mathematical and algorithmic concepts behing computer graphics and animation.
+(MSc Only)

 Personal Enquiry :- A research based unit allowing in depth research of an area of CG.
 (All Masters)